Deeper Smart Sonar Set Up

 In this mode, the Fish Deeper App instantly connects to the GPS in your smartphone or tablet to create real-time bathymetric maps.
 You will see the sonar returns on the right side of the screen and the map on the left (Settings > Sonar Mode > Boat Mode).

-For shore fishing PRO+/CHIRP users should choose Onshore GPS Mode
+For shore fishing PRO+ users should choose Onshore GPS Mode

 The sonar return will be full screen.
-Bathymetric maps will not be created when shore fishing with a PRO model.
+Bathymetric maps will not be created when shore fishing with a CHIRP or PRO model.

 For ice fishing use Ice Fishing Mode